-Term Definition Hospital Presumptive Eligibility (HPE) Temporary coverage for people who are likely to qualify for AHCCCS Medical Assistance.
+Term D efinition lik remporary coverage for people who are kely to qualify for AHCCCS Medical assistance.
 NOTE Eligibility for HPE is determined by qualified hospitals

 Customers who meet all of the requirements for the HPE program receive full AHCCCS Medical Assistance services package.
-See $\underline{\mathsf{MA302}}$ for details about the service packages.
+See MA302 for details about the service packages.